What to know before you enter that golden ticket ‘treasure hunt’ from Jelly Belly’s founder

 It’s not affiliated with Jelly Belly

-Klein severed tied with the brand decades ago, and the split that was not exactly amicable.
+Klein severed tied with the brand decades ago, and the split was not exactly amicable.
 He described his exit as being “forced out” and said he was even prohibited from being in the jelly bean business for 20 years due to a noncompete clause.
 (You can learn all about that saga from the 2012 documentary Candyman.)
 We’ve also reached out to Jelly Belly for comment.

 What else to know?